Everything PR News

 Audience trust in influencer-driven recommendations has declined.
 Consumer surveys from organizations like Edelman and GWI document falling trust in paid creator endorsements, with younger consumers expressing the most skepticism — exactly the demographic that beauty marketing has historically targeted hardest.

 Algorithm changes on TikTok, Instagram, and YouTube have produced volatility in creator reach that makes campaign planning more uncertain.
-Beauty brands accustomed to predictable creator-driven discovery have had to rebuild forecasting assumptions.

 Retail consolidation — particularly Sephora, Ulta, and Amazon's combined dominance — has shifted leverage in ways that affect what brand communications can actually accomplish.
-Retailer relationship work has become more important; consumer-facing communications has become relatively less determinative.

 What's emerging in its place

 Earned media has returned to relevance.
 Substantive press coverage in beauty trade publications and major consumer outlets — WWD, Allure, Glamour, The Cut, Refinery29, Beauty Inc — does work that influencer activations cannot replicate.
-The credibility advantage of journalist-validated coverage has widened as influencer credibility has narrowed.
-Beauty brands that had reduced earned media investment during the influencer-first period are rebuilding it.

-Founder-led **communications**** ****has**** gained importance.** Beauty brands with strong founder narratives are finding that founder-led media work — substantive interviews, profile pieces, podcast appearances — produces durable brand equity in ways that generic brand communications does not.
-The pattern is particularly visible at indie and growth-stage brands.
+Founder-led communications has gained importance.
+Beauty brands with strong founder narratives are finding that founder-led media work — substantive interviews, profile pieces, podcast appearances — produces durable brand equity in ways that generic brand communications does not.

 What's not working